top of page

 The verb 'bicker' has an etymology that traces back to the Middle English word 'bikeren,' which means 'to skirmish' or 'to engage in a petty dispute.'
 This Middle English term likely has its roots in Old Norse, where 'bikarr' referred to a skirmish or fight.
 'Bicker' entered the English language to describe the act of engaging in petty arguments, disagreements, or quarrels, often over trivial or inconsequential matters.
 It embodies the notion of verbal skirmishing, highlighting the minor and often futile nature of such disputes.
 When we use the word 'bicker' today, we invoke its historical connection to these small-scale disagreements that can be characterized as little more than verbal sparring.

-Find the meaning of bicker:
+Find the correct meaning of the verb bicker:

 Try Again!